Plantar Fasciitis: Causes, Symptoms, Diagnosis and Treatment

 Read More >

-James McCormack is a Physical Therapist who specializes in foot & ankle injuries. james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com
+James McCormack is a Physical Therapist who specializes in foot & ankle injuries. james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this are used to create free-to-read content without affecting the price of the products we recommend.

 Foot massage can help relieve Plantar fasciitis symptoms, but we recommend caution against massaging the heel bone or the insertion point of the Plantar Fascia.
 As Plantar Fasciitis is an inflammatory condition, especially in the acute phases, you should avoid direct massage to the heel bone as it can worsen the symptoms.